Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Diversity based on quantization noise

 Considering the previous observations, we establish a prioritized chain of decoders.
 The most accurate decoder, q[7,4], will be executed first, followed by q[8,4], which provides a balance between correcting patterns not handled by the previous decoder and detecting decoding failures.
 Finally, we will use the less accurate decoders, q[4,2] and q[3,1].
 The process will stop as soon as we achieve convergence, which saves both time and power.

-Additionally, it is important to note that the total number of bits used is less than 32 (the typical width of floating point operations).
-This limitation not only enhances the speed of implementation compared to software but also improves efficiency in terms of power consumption.
+Additionally, it is important to note that the total number of bits used is less than 32 (the typical width of single-precision floating-point operations on a general-purpose CPU).
+This reduction not only enhances the speed of implementation compared to software but also improves efficiency in terms of power consumption.

-As an example, with the code (1020,136) and a physical error rate close to $10^{-3}$, decoders that function as post-processors are activated only $10^{-7}\%$ of the time.
+As an example, with the code (1020,136) and a physical error rate close to $10^{-3}$, decoders that function as post-processors (MS with q[8,4], q[4,2], and q[3,1]) are activated only $10^{-7}\%$ of the time.
 Among these activations, the decoder with the highest accuracy succeeds in $95\%$ of the calls, while the one with the lowest accuracy only succeeds $3.5\%$ of the time.
 When the physical error rate is closer to $10^{-2}$, the most accurate decoder succeeds in just $78\%$ of the cases, and the second decoder succeeds $16\%$ of the time.
 In this scenario, the post-processor is called upon $10^{-4}\%$ of the time.

 This approach was applied to all the lifted product codes of degree eight discussed in the previous section.
 In Fig.\ref{fig:DiversityEmulatorResults}, we summarize the results, which show improvements for all codes.
-Additionally, some gain derived from the code distance is partially recovered in the logical error rate region below $10^{-10}$.
-In some instances, the gain in logical error rate exceeds one order of magnitude when the physical error rate improves.
+Additionally, some gain derived from the code distance is partially recovered in the LER region below $10^{-10}$.
+In some instances, the gain in LER exceeds one order of magnitude when the physical error rate improves.

 As we will discuss in the next section, our objective is not to replace other post-processors like LSD or OSD with the diversity decoder if the same accuracy cannot be warranted only with BP-based decoders \cite{crest2024blindnesspropertyminsumdecoding}, but rather to minimize the number of calls, as we will demonstrate later.